dipperLyra/Eche-Mkpadi/index.md

     }
     ```

 ### Run the application<a id="run_project"></a>

 ` mvn exec:java -Dexec.mainClass=com.matukio.mtihani.MtihaniApplication`

+Using curl or any other tool make a request with "message" in the body.
+Then, check terminal where MtihaniApplication is running for the output.

 ### Conclusion<a id="conclusion"></a>

-This post assumes that you have decided to use the SOA for your application.
+This post assumes that you have decided to use the SOA (Service Oriented Architecture or popularly known as microservices) for your application.
 It does not attempt to argue whether that is the better architecture or not.

 But a quick check could be to answer the following questions below: